Ford-Cosworth EC / ED engine: Cosworth EC (1994)

 For the third generation of naturally aspirated engines after the DFV/DFZ/DFR and the HB, Cosworth once again opted for the eight-cylinder concept.
 The main reason was the assumption that by limiting the moving parts compared to ten or twelve cylinders, the overall weight and also the friction losses could be reduced.
 Like its predecessor, the EC has a cylinder bank angle of 75 degrees.
-Cosworth changed the bore and stroke ratio in favor of a very large bore.
+Cosworth changed the bore and stroke ratio in favor of a large bore.
 The dimensions given by the factory were 99.75 × 55.9 mm; this results in a displacement of 3494.8 cm³.
 The EC thus has the largest bore of any engine of the 1994 season; only Renault's RS6 ten-cylinder (98 mm) reached similar values.
-The large bore also affected the engine's length: at 620 mm (24 in), it was as long as the ten-cylinder Honda, Peugeot, and Renault engines; Ilmor 's V10, which ran as a Mercedes in the Sauber team in 1994, was even 25 mm shorter.
+The large bore also affected the engine's length: at 620 mm (24 in), it was as long as the ten-cylinder Honda, Peugeot, and Renault engines; Ilmor's V10, which ran as a Mercedes in the Sauber team in 1994, was even 25 mm shorter.
 Like all other engines of the 1994 generation, the EC had two overhead camshafts for each bank of cylinders, and for each cylinder, there were two intakes and two exhaust valves.
 The camshafts were driven by chains and gears.
 The engine electronics came from Ford.
 With the EC, Cosworth used expensive special materials for the first time: the combustion chambers were coated with ceramic, the connecting rods and valves were made of titanium and the pistons were made of a magnesium-copper-nickel alloy.
 A piston weighed only 305 grams.
 Nevertheless, the weight of the EC at 135 kg was roughly at the level of the current ten-cylinder engines.
 Engine power of the EC was estimated at around 755 hp in race trim and 765 hp in qualifying trim.
 This meant that the EC was about 30 hp short of the most powerful ten-cylinder engines, but its power to weight ratio, the most important performance figure was on par or even better than the ten-cylinder engines- although these engines were more powerful, they weighed more.

-The EC was a very expensive engine to run.
+The EC was an expensive engine to run.
 A revision was already due after 350 km, so that one engine did not even last a whole weekend.